 Are You Creating OKRs, or Just Restating Your Mission?

 I believe defaulting to a statement that more closely resembles a mission than an objective is a natural response when we encounter OKRs for the first time.
-If you’ve never used the system (or any other goal setting mechanism) it’s difficult to discern the most important thing you need to do in the next quarter.
-When faced with a universe of possible objectives, the default reaction is to first describe what you do.
+If you’ve never used the system (or any other goal setting process) it’s difficult to discern the most important thing you need to do in the next quarter.
+When faced with a universe of possible objectives, the default reaction is to first describe what you do – outputs rather than outcomes.

 If your team or organization is new to OKRs, take the time to create the context I describe above before attempting to develop objectives and key results.
 There are several benefits to this approach.
 First, and most obviously, creating this context will lead to better OKRs, as people are able to translate the mission, vision, and strategy into action.
 Additionally, engaging in the exercise promotes alignment as your teams work together to create a shared view of what future success specifically looks like.
 Finally, and also very important, this is an opportunity to rise above the routine cacophony of issues, fire fighting, and problems we all face in our day-to-day work, and take a longer and broader view of where you’re headed.
 That perspective is both refreshing and enlightening.